$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

-{\bf Compatibility:} the subgroup of units in $K$ is generated by roots of order $2$, $3$ and $4$ (for $\Q(\sqrt{-1})$).
-Since all characters have order a power of $2$, the compatibility relation at roots of order $3$ (if $K$ has one) is trivial.
-If $K=\Q(\sqrt{-1})$, all sets $Q_i$, $i=1,3,5,7$ are empty and the compatibility at $\sqrt{-1}$ follows from the fact that $\chi_2(\sqrt{-1})=1$ in such case.
+{\bf Compatibility:} the subgroup of units in $K$ is generated by roots of unity of order $2$, $6$ and $4$ (for $\Q(\sqrt{-1})$).
+Since our characters have order a power of $2$, the compatibility relation at roots of order $3$ (if $K$ has one) is trivial.
+If $K=\Q(\sqrt{-1})$, all sets $Q_i$ for $i=1,3,5,7$ are empty and the compatibility at $\sqrt{-1}$ follows from the fact that $\chi_2(\sqrt{-1})=1$ in such case.